IndrajeetPatil/ggstatsplot/paper/paper.md

 practices in **both** data visualization [@cleveland1985; @grant2018data;
 @healy2018data; @tufte2001; @wilke2019fundamentals] and (Frequentist/Bayesian)
 statistical reporting [@apa2019; @van2020jasp].
-Without `ggstatsplot`, getting these statistical details (from parametric, non-parametric, robust, or Bayesian statistical approaches) and customizing a plot would require significant amount of time and work.
+Without `ggstatsplot`, getting these statistical details and customizing a plot would require significant amount of time and work.
 In other words, this package takes away *an* excuse from researchers to thoroughly explore their data and instills good data sanitation/exploration habits.

 Internally, data cleaning is carried out using `tidyverse` [@Wickham2019], while